 Professor Brown Selected To Participate in a Seminar On Teaching Interfaith Understanding

-Dr. Sid Brown has been selected to participate in a seminar on Teaching Interfaith Understanding that will be held at DePaul University in Chicago, Illinois, August 3–7, 2014, sponsored by the Council on Independent Colleges and Interfaith Youth Core.
+Professor of Religion Sid Brown has been selected to participate in an August seminar on Teaching Interfaith Understanding that will be held at DePaul University in Chicago, Ill., and is sponsored by the Council on Independent Colleges and Interfaith Youth Core.

 Rural Religion Class Moves Heavy Sandstone Rock